link422/F24_Team3_TennisBallCollector/Reports/Conceptual Design.md

 # Skills

 Ashli: Experienced with Microcomputing (Assembly programming), wiring, database management, and Quartus Prime.
+Working on Motor Subsystem

 Carter: Experience with RC cars, servos, vibration motors, programing, microcomputers, FPGAs.

 Cindy: Experienced with object-oriented programming, a little RANCS autonomous vehicle programming, microcomputing, and digital systems.
+Working on Vibration Subsystem

 Gabriel: Worked with Arduino coding, Soldering, Microcontrollers, PLCs and generally coding languages.
+Working on Power Subsystem.

 Maxwell: Experience with programming (C, C++, assembly, python), microcomputers, and digital system design.
+Working on Counting Sensor Subsystem

 Tate: Experienced with Data Structures in C and C++, Matlab Scripting, and general coding of microcontrollers that use Arm, ArmV8, and VHDL to interface.
+Working on Counting Display Subsystem

 # Timeline